PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

 {{< figure src="Pushing_Agents.png" caption="Direction of repulsive forces acting on an agent." width="500">}}

 The repulsive force of the agents acts from the originating agent towards the agent on which the forces act.
-When their distance greater than their combined radius no other forces apply.
+When their distance is greater than their combined radius, no other forces apply.

 {{< figure src="Sliding_Agent_Forces.png" caption="Direction of the pushing and frictional forces acting on colliding agents.">}}